nestybox/sysbox/docs/user-guide/install-k8s.md

 kubectl apply -f https://raw.githubusercontent.com/nestybox/sysbox/master/sysbox-k8s-manifests/runtime-class/sysbox-runtimeclass.yaml
 ```

-**NOTE:** the above step will restart CRI-O on all nodes where Sysbox is being
+**NOTE:** the above step will restart the Kubelet on all nodes where Sysbox is
-installed, causing all pods on the node to be stopped and re-created.
-Depending
+being installed, causing all pods on the node to be stopped and
-on the number of pods, this process can take anywhere from 30 secs to 2
+re-created.
+Depending on the number of pods, this process can take anywhere from
-minutes.
+30 secs to 2 minutes.
 Wait for this process to complete before proceeding.

-Then deploy pods with Sysbox [see next section](#pod-deployment).
+Once Sysbox installation completes, you can proceed to deploy pods with Sysbox
+as shown in section [Pod Deployment](#pod-deployment).

 Additional notes: